-(iii) taking of any dog or other animal;
+(iii) taking of any animal;

-(iv) damaging or destroying any trees, shrubs, or other existing cover, or interference with any property;
+(iv) damaging, destroying or interfering with any property, any trees, shrubs, or other existing cover;

-(v) carrying of any firearm or weapon of any kind, any trap or any fishing gear which may be used for the hunting or catching of birds, fish or animals;
+(v) carrying of any firearm or weapon of any kind, or any trap or any fishing gear which may be used for the hunting or catching of birds, fish or animals;

 (vi) use of any pesticide or toxic substance for any purpose whatsoever.

-A person may be required to present a medical clearance before an entry permit will be issued.
+A person may be required to present a medical clearance before an entry permit is issued.

+A permit may be revoked or suspended by Council may at any time, by notice in writing delivered to the holder.

+A permit may not be transferred to another person.

 (c) Permits to be Presented

-Unless Council permits:

-(i) no person to whom any permit has been issued shall enter or leave any controlled catchment area or land held by Council as a water reserve without presenting such a permit for inspection by a Council ranger and notifying the ranger of their intention of entering or leaving such an area as the case may be;
+A person who has been issued a permit for entering a controlled catchment area or land designated as a water reserve must notify the Council ranger of their intention to enter and leave, and must present their permit to the ranger for inspection when requested. (i) .

-(ii) every person on any controlled catchment area or land held by the local authority as a water reserve shall upon demand produce any such permit for inspection by the ranger;

-(iii) no permit issued shall be capable of being transferred;

-(iv) Council may at any time, by notice in writing delivered to the holder, revoke or suspend any such permit for such time as shall be stated in such a notice.

 (d) Interference and Obstruction

-In any controlled catchment area or any land held by Council as a water reserve:
+In any controlled catchment area or any area designated by Council as a water reserve:

-(i) every person shall upon the request of the ranger or other officer of Council immediately leave the controlled catchment area or land held by Council as a water reserve, but shall nevertheless be liable also to be prosecuted for the breach of any of the provisions of this Bylaw, and the failure to leave shall constitute a further offence;
+(i) every person shall, upon the request of the ranger or other officer of Council, immediately leave the controlled catchment area or land held by Council as a water reserve, and shall be liable to be prosecuted for the breach of any of the provisions of this Bylaw.
+The failure to leave shall constitute a further offence;

 (ii) no person shall obstruct or hinder any duly appointed officer of Council in the exercise of any powers vested in that officer under the provisions of this Bylaw.